Doina Ruști: Work

 Ruști brings a specific vision into literature, exhibited throughout all strata of her work, but especially from a linguistic point of view.
 The creativity of expression lends the marker of her writing.

 She also wrote a number of short stories, published in periodicals and anthologies.

 Style

 Taking an interest in both the fantastic and realist genres, Doina Ruști succeeds in writing as persuasively about the atrocities of the contemporary world and high ideals.
 Her novels often feature rapists, murderers, people who are starving, become corrupt or consumed by trivial commitments, reminding us of William Faulkner's characters – writer who has always inspired her.
 Ruști also brings to life fantastic characters, elves, sprites, ghosts, magical cats and sorcerers, which prompted some critics to compare her work with Marc Chagall, with Mikhail Bulgakov's, Süskind's and Márquez's[15] (according to Dan C. Mihăilescu, Marco Dotti and Neue Zürcher Zeitung).
-The diversified themes that are strongly related to the present, as well as the ability of Doina Rusti of switching between registers, place her among the writers of contemporary Romanian literature (according to Breban, Norman Manea, Daniel Cristea-Enache).
+The diversified themes that are strongly related to the present, as well as the ability of Doina Rusti of switching between registers, place her among the writers of contemporary Romanian literature (according to Nicolae Breban, Norman Manea, Daniel Cristea-Enache).

+Doina Ruști – Romanian Novelist and Cultural Voice in Eastern European Literature

+Doina Ruști is one of Romania's most respected literary figures, with a career spanning over three decades.
+Author of fourteen novels, three short story collections, and multiple screenplays, she is widely recognized for her work in blending historical realism with fantastical elements.
+Her novels explore themes of memory, identity, and power, often set against the backdrop of totalitarian regimes and the shifting cultural landscape of the Balkans (după Pompilia Chifu: Doina Ruști, un personaj în propria carte, Casa Cărții de Știință, 2025.)